-Our year-over-year quarterly revenue growth was driven by strong demand for our new products across all major product lines, as well as increased sales of our software and services products, however, we cannot assure you that revenue will continue to grow at previous rates.
-In addition, we also broadened our channel strategy with the addition of distributors such as, Arrow and Avnet to expand our storage businesses and gain greater market penetration opportunities.
+We also cannot assure you that revenue will continue to grow at previous rates.
 This revenue growth has occurred while the market for our storage products and solutions has grown more competitive with downward pricing pressures that could negatively impact our revenue growth rate.
 At the same time, we anticipate and continue to experience further price decline per petabyte for our products which may have an adverse impact on our gross margin if not offset by favorable software mix and higher average selling prices associated with new products.
 We continue to expect our gross margin to be impacted by factors such as new product introductions and enhancements, add-on software and product mix, discount level, competition and global service investment.

-Revenue growth in fiscal 2005 is dependent on the introduction of our new products, including but not limited to the incorporation of new advanced distributed storage technologies from our Spinnaker acquisition into our existing products.
+Continued revenue growth is dependent on the introduction of our new products, including but not limited to the incorporation of new advanced distributed storage technologies from our Spinnaker acquisition into our existing products.
 As with any product introduction, we face risks in the design, testing, qualification and market acceptance of our new products.
 If we fail to timely introduce new products, or if there is no or reduced demand for these or our current products, we may experience a decline in revenue.
 We believe that our strategic investments are targeted at some of the strongest growth areas of the storage market.
 However, if any storage market trends and emerging standards on which we are basing our assumptions do not materialize as anticipated, our business could be materially adversely affected.
 Additionally, we plan to invest in the people, processes, and systems necessary to best optimize these growth opportunities.
 However, we cannot assure you that such investments will achieve our financial objectives.
 See "Risk Factors" under Item 2.

-First Quarter Fiscal 2005 Financial Performance
+Second Quarter Fiscal 2005 Financial Performance